FeralAI/xiao_socd_cleaner/README.md

 # Seeeduino XIAO SOCD Cleaner

-DIY SOCD cleaner module using a Seeeduino XIAO Arduino board.
+DIY SOCD cleaner module for an arcade stick, using a Seeeduino XIAO Arduino board.

 ## Description